microsoft/azurechat/docs/3-run-locally.md

 # 👨🏻‍💻 Run from your local machine

 Clone this repository locally or fork to your Github account.
-Run all of the the steps below from the "src" directory.
+Run all of the steps below from the "src" directory.

 1. Make sure you deploy an instance of Cosmos DB in your Azure Subscription
 2. Create a new file named `.env.local` to store the environment variables add the following variables.